EMI Calculator — Home, Car, Bike & Business Loan EMI India

 What Is an EMI Calculator?

-Our online EMI calculator goes several steps further than a basic formula.
-It accounts for the processing fee that banks charge upfront, models the impact of loan prepayment, generates a full amortization schedule showing the principal vs interest split for every month, and provides AI-powered insights on how to reduce your total due amount.
-All calculations run instantly in your browser — no login, no ads, no data stored.
+Understanding your EMI based on the loan amount, interest rate, and tenure is the single most important step before signing any loan agreement.
+Our online EMI calculator goes several steps further than a basic formula — it accounts for the processing fee banks charge upfront, models the impact of loan prepayment, generates a full amortization schedule showing the principal vs interest split for every month, and breaks down the finance charge embedded in each instalment.

 Every Indian bank — from SBI to HDFC to a small cooperative lender — uses the same EMI formula mandated under RBI guidelines: